austinbhan/supabaseV2Playground/README.md

 DONE 8d: Create Logout that will remove session cookie DONE 8e: Enable RLS for registered users

-WRITE OBJECTIVES HERE FOR AUTH VERIFICATION
-1: Be on App.js
-2: Function that fetches auth information
-3: useState stores auth information
-4: If auth information does not exist
-5: Redirect from list page to auth page

-8d: Create User and Login should redirect to list page
-8e: Login should not redirect if user does not exist
+DONE 8d: Create User and Login should redirect to list page DONE 8e: Login should not redirect if user does not exist DONE 8f: Data should not be accessible if login credentials not verified
-8f: Login should give user error if user does not exist
+8g: Login should give user error if user does not exist
-8g: Data should not be accessible if login credentials not verified

 9a: Add entry will include author of the user
 9b: Make user data visible unique to user